CLF78/Midnight-Variety-Pack/doc/wiimmfi_payload_addresses.md

 - ⏭ 80193a18 (Block IOS calls) - pointless security measure
 - ⏭ 801d4f10 (Set custom CA for payload download) - not needed if we don't use the payload
 - ⏭ 801d4f2c (Set custom CA for payload download) - not needed if we don't use the payload
-- ⏭ 8023b0e0 (Reset forceful race end flag) - useless if implemented properly
+- ⏭ 8023b0e0 (Reset forceful race end flag) - implemented elsewhere
 - ❌ 8027a688 (Auto-reconnect - login handler)
 - ✅ 80514d40 (Invalid ITPT antifreeze)
 - ✅ 80514d58 (Invalid ITPT antifreeze)